MechChurch/sample-keyboard-repo/README.md

 # _sample-keyboard-repo_
 _This is MechChurch sample keyboard repository._

-_Fork this repository or copy raw code of this readme to your repository.
+_Use this readme for your keyboard pcb sources if they're public available.
-Please, keep this file structure such as sections order, image heights, table columns.
+Please keep the structure, such as section order, image height, table columns.
-Things written in italic are comments, remove them from your readme_
+Things written in italic are comments, remove them from your readme._

 # \<keyboard name>